 Choosing an alarm system in New Jersey can be overwhelming.
-With dozens of companies, confusing pricing, and complex regulations, many people either overpay for features they don't need or underprotect their property with inadequate systems.
+With dozens of alarm companies in NJ, confusing pricing, and complex regulations, many people either overpay for features they don't need or underprotect their property with inadequate systems.

-After 40 years of installing alarm systems throughout Mercer County, Bucks County, and surrounding areas, we've seen it all.
-This guide shares everything we've learned about selecting, installing, and maintaining alarm systems in New Jersey - including the insider knowledge most companies don't share.
+After 41 years of installing alarm systems throughout Mercer County, Bucks County, and surrounding areas, we've seen it all.
+This guide shares everything we've learned about selecting, installing, and maintaining alarm systems in New Jersey - including the insider knowledge most alarm companies don't share.

 In This Guide: